melissahughesatx/api-docs/docs/b.get-started.md

 To successfully understand and complete this task you must have the following:

-- A valid Monite account.
+- A valid Monite account
-- A monite key/value pair.
+- A monite key/value pair

 ## Implement your first Monite app